 - Speakers Bureau

 We provide education through lectures, skill stations, or interactive case studies for healthcare providers.
 Attendees may obtain various handout materials, CEU and CME credits.
 Programs are usually 30 minutes to 2 hours long.
 Longer programs are available but may be subject to a fee.
-Requirements include a minimum of 12 people be present.
+Requirements include a minimum of 12 people attending.
 Small groups are encouraged to invite neighboring communities or other similar agencies or personnel.
 There is no fee for this service.
 Honorariums are accepted but not required.

-HCMC is a proud member of the Life Link III Consortium.
+Hennepin Healthcare is a proud member of the Life Link III Consortium.
 LifeLink III provides emergency and critical care aeromedical transportation for patients in Minnesota and western Wisconsin.
 For more information, access the Life Link III website or call 1-800-283-4025.